STE-QUEST -- Space Time Explorer and QUantum Equivalence principle Space Test: The 2022 medium-class mission concept: Scientific requirements

 \subsubsection{Self gravity}

 We expand the gravitational potential of the satellite around a point corresponding to the nominal position $z_0$ of the Centres of Mass (CoM) of the BECs.
-For simplicity we do this only along the sensitive axis of the experiment, where the effect is largest, i.e. we write $V_{SG}(z)=\sum_0^\infty c_{SG}^{(n)}z^n$.
+For simplicity we do this only along the sensitive axis of the experiment, where the effect is largest, i.e. we write $V_{SG}(z)=\sum_0^\infty c_{SG}^{(n)}z^n$ similarly to the description of Ref. ~\cite{struckmann2024platform}.

+The $n=2$ coefficient is a local gravity gradient (GG) which can be compensated the same way as the Earth's GG, (see Sec. \ref{sec:GGC}), we thus require it to be no larger than that.
+For the rest, we calculate the maximum allowed value and uncertainty of each coefficient using the parameters of Sec. \ref{sec:Instr_op_param}.
+The uncertainty in the differential acceleration measured in the ATI, using the perturbative approach of Ref. ~\cite{ufrecht2020}, should not exceed $\eta g_0$ as detailed in Ref. ~\cite{struckmann2024platform}.